Melania Trump Says ‘Gift Of Nature’ Can Heal Sick Kids But What About Insurance?

 — ThinkProgress (@thinkprogress) March 2, 2017

-But during Trump’s joint address to Congress, he called on lawmakers “to repeal and replace Obamacare with reforms that expand choice, increase access, lower costs, and at the same time, provide better health care.”
+However, during Trump’s joint address to Congress, he called on lawmakers “to repeal and replace Obamacare with reforms that expand choice, increase access, lower costs, and at the same time, provide better health care.”

-The official “FLOTUS” Twitter account tweeted a picture of Mrs Trump at the children’s hospital.
+The official “FLOTUS” Twitter account tweeted a picture of Mrs. Trump at the children’s hospital.

 Thank you for welcoming me @ChildrensHealth.
 My prayers and thoughts are with all of the children and families. #GROWUPSTRONGER pic.twitter.com/J8JoFTXniw